 The first month of owning a pair of Chacos may not be very fun.
 There will be blisters, hot spots, and sunburns.
 Skin will slough off and blood blisters will pop at inconvenient times.
 But hey, you’ve broken in a pair of hiking boots before!
 Consider it a rite of passage to achieve those epic Z tan lines.

 If your feet sweat a lot, they will around in these sandals.
 I’ve received the worst blisters on days where I hike long distance with wet or sweaty feet.
 But bonus – They will probably form fit to your feet a lot quicker!

 As you could imagine, the Z2’s more complex straps are more difficult to un-stick.
 Here are instructions on how to un-stick your Chaco straps if they get stuck.

 If you are unsuccessful in un-sticking your sandals’ straps, Chaco can do it for you.
 Just mail in your pair using the Repair Authorization form.
 Voila!

 What Other Chaco Owners Are Saying

 - “I bought the Z2s since they’re more stable and better for hiking.
 They work great, but what I didn’t realize is that, with all the straps involved, you really have to get a good fit if you want to avoid getting blisters.
-I can’t walk but a couple miles in mine before I start getting hot spots.” — Alex Beale, owner of 99Boulders
+I can’t walk but a couple miles in mine before I start getting hot spots.” — Alex Beale, owner and editor of 99Boulders

 - “The Z2 Chacos are solid for a day on the river.
 The sole is sturdy enough for sections where we need to walk and the shoe doesn’t feel too heavy.
 I dig the strap system because it’s fairly easy to adjust once you do get them broken in.
 I keep my toe strap flattened down but it’s nice to have it accessible.” — Travis Crafton, recreational river rat